ZheFrench/Qbio/README.md

 # Data Visualization in Python

 The course is divided in two parts.
+1. Drink 1 beer
+2. Drink another beer
+3. (I don't know how to count) Drink a third beer

 At the beginning, I will talk about general concepts of visualization.
 There is a link below to retrieve the slides.